souvikbiswas2802/100-days-of-code/log.md

 ### Day 3: February 27, 2024, Tuesday

 **Today's Progress:**
-1. Learned Basic Concept of Concatenate
+1. Learned Basic Concept of Concatenate.
 2. Fixed Wrong program to make it Run.
-3. Solved a Given Excercise
+3. Solved a Given Excercise.

 **Thoughts:** Today's journey was a mix of learning and problem-solving.
 Understanding the power of concatenation opens up possibilities for more complex projects.
 Fixing errors is a constant part of coding, and each bug fixed is a step toward mastery.
 Solved an exercise - a reminder that consistent effort yields tangible results.
 Excited about the progress made and eager for what's next!
 Ready to tackle more challenges on Day 4!